Koroeskohr/tds-imac2-js/README.md

 # TDs IMAC2
 ## Steps
-- Installez Node.js (svp soyez pas sur Windows si vous pouvez)
 - `npm install`
-- `npm run test test/tdxx.test.js` (xx étant le numéro du td)
+- `npm run test test/tdxx.test.js` (xx being the number of the session)

-Suivez les tests pour répondre aux questions
+Follow tests to answer the questions